whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 rm -f !(theFile.txt)
 ```

 ## 16\.
-Generate a random password of a specified size
+Generate a Random Password of a Specified Size

 If it happens to you like me that when you want to generate a password, you don’t know what to put, you can use this command to do it for you.